Arena (Star Trek: The Original Series): Reception

-In 2016, Radio Times ranked the battle between Kirk and the Gorn, as the seventh best moment of all Star Trek film and television.
-They note that the action scene was filmed at the Vasquez rocks in southern California, USA.
-They also praised Shatner's unique acting style in his mission logs, and noted how many aspects of this episode are great examples of the science fiction genre in this period.
+In 2016, Radio Times ranked the battle between Kirk and the Gorn, as the seventh-best moment of all Star Trek film and television.
+They noted that the action scene was filmed at the Vasquez Rocks in Southern California.
+They also praised Shatner's unique acting style in his mission logs, and noted how many aspects of this episode are great examples of the science-fiction genre in this period.